coinse/GHRB/README.md

 https://github.com/coinse/libro
 ...
 ```

+Note that the script will automatically filter out non-English repositories and repositories where Java consists <90% according to GitHub language statistics.
 <br />

 If not, a file that consists of the metadata of repositories under the following format: